pazindorb/dc20rpg/README.md

 - Added missing Fiendborn Ancestry Advancements
 - Fixed uuid issue for system built in compendiums (You dont need to duplicate them anymore :D)
 - Added custom languages
+- Class advancements improvements + updates to ancestries compendiums.
+- Fixed bug that made it impossible to remove items from advancements